Share the article

 Why multidrug-resistant bacteria are problematic:

 • Infections with multidrug-resistant bacteria are hard to treat since few or even no treatment options remain.
-In some cases health care providers have to use antibiotics that are more toxic for the patient.
+In some cases, health care providers have to use antibiotics that have more side effects for the patient.

 • Multidrug-resistance facilitates spread of antibiotic resistance.
 When multidrug-resistance plasmids are transferred to other bacteria, these become resistant to many antibiotics at once.
 In environments where bacteria are continuously exposed to antibiotics, like in hospitals or some large production animal farms, multidrug-resistance may be favorable and therefore selected and spread further.

 • Multidrug-resistance complicates efforts to reduce resistance.
-When many different antibiotics select for the same resistant bacteria or plasmids, reducing use of one type of antibiotic is not enough to reduce resistance to that antibiotic.
+When many different antibiotics help select for the same resistant bacteria or plasmids – reducing the use of one type of antibiotic will not be enough to reduce resistance to that antibiotic.

 Multidrug-resistant bacteria are increasing